EBMCalculator/ebmcalculator.github.io/support.md

         </div>
         <div class="faq-answer">
           <p>
-            Each calculator offers different input options to match how authors report their results.
+            Each calculator offers different input options to match how authors commonly report their results.
 Choose the one that fits your study.<br><br>
             For example, if the study only provides PPV and NPV (and not sensitivity or specificity), select PPV/NPV as your input method.
           </p>
           <p style="text-align: right; margin: 0.5em 0;">